DNA Testing FAQs

 22. Are new samples required from the mother and child for a retest with a new alleged father?

-We can use samples from the first test in a new test.
-We require appropriate consent for the reuse of any sample.
+In some cases, we can use samples from the first test in a new test.
+To check, please contact DNA Diagnostics on 09 571 0474 or .
+We require appropriate consent and identification for the reuse of any sample.
 A consent form will be provided upon request to DNA Diagnostics.
 Alternatively you can download a retest consent form in PDF format.

 23. Is there a cancellation fee?